amadeus4dev-examples/amadeus-android/README.md

 Amadeus has a large set of APIs, and our documentation is here to get you started today.
 Head over to our [API documentation](https://developers.amadeus.com/self-service)  for in-depth information about every API.

 ## Making API calls
 This library conveniently maps every API path to a similar path.
-You have 2 ways to call the API, the first one by only passing the mandatory parameters in the right order:
+You have 2 ways to call the API:

+The first one is by passing the mandatory parameters (in the right order) only.
 For example, `GET /v2/reference-data/urls/checkin-links?airlineCode=BA` would be:

 ```kotlin
 amadeus.referenceData.urls.checkinLinks.get("BA")